hu-tao-supremacy/facility/README.md

 ```

 ## WSL2 guide
-- make sure you have setup docker desktop and connected to wsl2
+- make sure you have setup Docker Desktop and connected to WSL2
-- for connecting with wls2's grpc port  from windows
+- for connecting with WSL2's GRPC port from windows
-    - run `wsl hostname -I` on windows cmd to find wsl2 ip address
+    - run `wsl hostname -I` on windows cmd to find WSL2 ip address

-## Direct connection to PostgresSQL
+## Direct connection to PosgresSQL

 ```
 psql -U username -h localhost -p 5432 dbname